JohannesDeml/NetworkBenchmarkDotNet/README.md

 * The tests perform very different on Linux compared to Windows 10, since there are a lot of client threads involved and Linux seems to handle them a lot better.
 * Since the clients and the server run on the same machine, there is a lot less network latency as in a real world application.
 On the other hand, the CPU pressure is a lot higher than for a normal server, since all the clients get there own threads and run on the same machine.
 Take the results with a grain of salt.

 ## Installation

-Make sure you have [.NetCore SDK](https://dotnet.microsoft.com/download) (>=3.1 recommended) installed.
+Make sure you have [.NetCore SDK](https://dotnet.microsoft.com/download) >=3.1 installed.

 Then just open the solution file with Visual Studio/Rider/Visual Studio Code and build it.
+Note that results of the benchmarks can be very different with a different operating system and hardware.

 ## Usage